dfeehan/siblingsurvival/README.md

 TODO

-- write a function to conduct IC checks for ind and agg (see get_ec_reports)
 - maybe also move `attributes.to.long` to this package? then show that step, i.e., creating sibling dataset
 - handle discretizing exposure